Chapter 2 – The Other Realm

 Dahr looked stricken.
 “I’m sorry.
 I didn’t mean to.”

-There was another rustle from a different bush that also hadn’t been there before, this one quite a bit larger.
-A pristine white wolf emerged.
-Whatever Eric had been about to say was lost in the majesty of the creature.
-It was clearly a sign from Sheba.
-The Wolf approached and then sat waiting.
+Dahr looked relieved for all of three seconds, until a rustle from a different bush that also hadn’t been there before, caught their attention.
+Dahr’s panic was as short lived as his relief.
+A pristine white wolf emerged from the bush, but as the white wolf was a symbol of the goddess, both boys relaxed.
+Whatever else Eric had been about to say was lost in the majesty of the creature.
+The wolf approached and then sat waiting.

 “I think I’m supposed to follow it,” whispered Eric, awed.